 Google Lens is camera-first.
 It was designed around pointing a phone at something physical.
 When you feed it a scanned PDF screenshot, a low-contrast document image, or a screenshot of foreign-language text, accuracy drops noticeably compared to a purpose-built OCR tool.

-If you regularly deal with image-based PDFs where copy-paste does not work, a dedicated OCR translator handles that use case more reliably.
+If you regularly deal with problems, Extract Text from Screenshots on Any Device a dedicated OCR translator handles that use case more reliably.
 The text comes out editable and clean, ready to paste into a document or email without manual correction.

 Works on any device without a Google ecosystem